Routing # 256078446

 Victorian

-If you love Victorian homes – visit Louisville, Kentucky.
+If you love Victorian homes—visit Louisville, Kentucky.
 This city has the most restored Victorians in the entire country.
-From classic whites to vibrantly painted ladies, you’ll see every paint palette.
+From classic whites to vibrantly painted ladies, you will see every paint palette.
 Georgia is another state that has this elaborate design.
 All feature an impressive covered front porch, lots of intricate woodwork, and paned windows.
 Inside, many have hardwood floors, fireplaces, and built-in cabinets and bookcases.
-You won’t find this type of wood-built homes in tropical states like Florida.
+You will find this type of wood-built homes in tropical states like Florida.

 Building Materials

-Eco-friendly and green materials are becoming more popular, although budget is always top of mind.
+Eco-friendly materials are becoming more popular, although budget is often a top priority.

 Gated Communities

-You’ll find that gated communities focus on a specific home style.
-For example, in California and Arizona communities, you’ll find Spanish and ranch inspired homes.
+You will find that gated communities focus on a specific home style.
+For example, in California and Arizona communities, you will find Spanish and ranch inspired homes.
 Some of the high-end neighborhoods in Washington state feature craftsman architecture with impressive wood and stone exteriors.
-Luxurycommunities in Texas adorn the exterior of homes with bricks and stone.
+Luxury communities in Texas adorn the exterior of homes with bricks and stone.

-If you’re interested in gated communities, visit several around the areas you’re considering and view the designs from the various builders.
+If you are interested in gated communities, visit several around the areas you’re considering and view the designs from the various builders.

 Older Homes

-If you love older homes but don’t want the hassles of a fixer, look for a community with newer homes in the styles you love.
+If you love older homes but do not want the hassles of a fixer upper, look for a community with newer homes in the styles you love.
 For example, some builders specialize in designing Victorian and craftsman-inspired homes.

 Changing Your Design